jacks-reid/farfromVULN/README.md

   - The script will automatically detect when the upload process is completed
 - Download a VPN profile from `http://vpn_ip:7894/<vpn_profile_name>` where `vpn_profile_name` is any string you choose
   - Use `sudo openvpn vpn_profile_name.ovpn` to connect to the virtual private cloud network
-  - You will now be able to access the Kali Linux and Vulnhub machines through their private IP addresses
+  - You will now be able to access the Kali Linux and Vulnerable machines through their private IP addresses
 - When you are done, use `python farfromVULN.py destroy mycloudnamehere` to remove the lab environment

 Note that all reverse shell/call back exploits need to reach back to the Kali box in the lab.
-This means if I want to send an exploit from my local machine to the Vulnhub box, I need to send the reverse shell to the cloud Kali machine in order for it to work.
-The Vulnhub machines can NOT reach your local machine that is connected through the VPN.
+This means if I want to send an exploit from my local machine to the Vulnerable box, I need to send the reverse shell to the cloud Kali machine in order for it to work.
+The Vulnerable machines can NOT reach your local machine that is connected through the VPN.

 ## Disclaimer